Car Inspection in Colorado

 El Paso County requires ONLY diesel inspections and those are limited to certain parts of the county.

 There are maps available to see if you live or work in an emissions testing area.
-You may also contact your county Motor Vehicle office to see if your vehicle requires an emissions test.
+You may also contact your county Division of Motor Vehicles office to see if your vehicle requires an emissions test.
 For other questions about emissions call (303) 692-3120.